ananthu2014/PDF-Extraction/Readme.md

 The result for image extraction can be found here: https://github.com/ananthu2014/PDF-Extraction/blob/main/Results/extracted_invoice_from_image_page_0.jpg.json
 All the results are given in the Results folder
 For further clarity, please check the project report.
+pdf_ext.ipynb is the work-space to show the progress.